 These long necked turtles are hatched from hard-shelled eggs (typically reptiles lay soft leathery eggs) deposited by the mother in the sandy banks of our fresh water turtle pond where they may have spent up to an entire year incubating!

 Broad-shells are quite common throughout river systems and dams in Queensland and New South Wales and will feed on anything they can catch.
 Their long, snake-like neck aids in ambushing prey.

-Fish, insects, frogs, small reptiles and some aquatic vegetables are their preferred food sources.
+Fish, insects, frogs and some small reptiles are their preferred food sources.